File the Child Guardianship Papers

-Forms are available to ask to be the guardian over 1 child, 2-3 children, or 4-6 children.
-Be sure to select the correct form depending on how many children are involved All children in the petition should have the same mother, but can have different fathers.
+There are different forms depending on if you need to be the guardian over 1 child, 2-3 children, or 4-6 children.
+Be sure to select the correct forms.
+All children should have one parent who is the same.

-In addition, 1 or 2 people can ask to be named the guardian over a child.
-All of the forms are designed for 2 people to ask to be the guardians, but if only 1 person is asking to be a guardian, write "n/a" wherever the form asks for information about the second proposed guardian.
+The forms are designed for 1 or 2 people to ask to be the guardians.
+If only 1 person is asking to be a guardian, write "n/a" wherever the form asks for information about the second proposed guardian.

 - Family Court Cover Sheet

 This form is REQUIRED.
 One or two people can ask to be named the guardians over a child.
 This form asks for basic information about you, any person who wants to be a co-guardian with you, and the children over whom you are asking to be the guardian.
 You are the Petitioner and any proposed co-guardian is the Co-Petitioner.

 This form is REQUIRED.
 The proposed guardians must provide some form of identification for themselves and the children.
 You can provide a copy of each person's driver's license, birth certificate, or social security card (or other types listed on the form).
 This form must be completed to let the court know what identification you are providing, and a copy of the identification must be attached.

 The proposed guardians' information is required when you file, and the child's identification must be filed within 120 days after the appointment of guardian if it is not immediately available.
 This information is filed confidentially and is not available to the public.